jivanyatra/zalgolib/README.md

 ##### zalgolib.py

 * `enzalgofy` : takes two keyword arguments (`text` and `intensity`).
-  * `text` expects a string as input - you can feed it from whatever source you want.
+  * `text` expects a `string` as input - you can feed it from whatever source you want.
-  * `intensity` expects an int from 0-100 (inclusive) and represents a rough percentage of the marks to include on each character. **The default is 50.** This scales up quite quickly, with values less than 20 being fairly light and values over 75 being very heavy.
+  * `intensity` expects an `int` from `0-100` (inclusive) and represents a rough percentage of the marks to include on each character. **The default is 50.** This scales up quite quickly, with values less than 20 being fairly light and values over 75 being very heavy.
 The differences lower or higher (respectively) from those points have some diminishing returns on legibility.
     * In the future, I'd like to adjust this to provide some more variability from character to character within a block of text.
+I'd like to make this available as a parameter as well.

+* `dezalgofy` : takes a zalgo `string`, converts it to ascii, and then back to utf-8.
+It ignores all errors.
+This isn't great overall, since if you're adding text that's accented already, it will return a stripped version of it.
+To be fair, that problem seems sufficiently complex to solve, and probably benefits from a language specifier and dictionaries, or some ML magic.
+As it is, it's fairly lean and does the job.

 ##### diacritics.py